Vonng/pigsty/docs/d-redis.md

 # Redis Deployment

 Pigsty is a PostgreSQL distribution and a general-purpose application runtime.
-You can use it to manage, deploy, and monitor other applications and databases, such as Redis.
+It can manage, deploy, and monitor other applications and databases, such as Redis.

 Similar to PostgreSQL, deploying Redis requires the same two steps.

-1. declare/define the Redis cluster
+1. Declare/Define the Redis cluster
 2. Execute Playbook to create the Redis cluster